Review an anti-social case

 To request a review under the Community Trigger, complete the online form or call 0115 915 5555.
 You'll need to have the details of your case ready.

-If you haven't reported the incident of ASB more than 3 times in the last 6 months then you still have various options available.
+If you haven't reported the incident of ASB more than 3 times in the last 6 months then you still have various options such as:

 Annual Reports of Community Trigger outcomes